Staying at Annie Bay Cottage

 Please no beach fires when bans are in effect (usually after May).

 We have many winged, finned and four-legged neighbours who have been known to visit, some more regularly than others: Sealions, otters, seals, porpoise, whales, salmon, mackerel, anchovies, gulls, eagles, herons, ravens, crows, osprey, oyster catchers, buzzards, owls, loons, ducks, swans, bats, frogs, and all number of songbirds live in or visit the bay depending on the seasons.
-Bears, wolves are cougars are also present but rarely encountered.
+Bears, wolves, bobcats and cougars may also pass through from time to time, but rarely encountered.
 We recommend always bringing bear spray when hiking.

-If you are hearing a persistent groaning and grunting, it is likely the raft of stellar sea lions whose home is the McRea Islets across from the house.
-They often come into the bay in the evenings to play and fish.
+If you hear groaning and grunting it is likely the raft of stellar sealions whose home is the McRea Islets across from the house.
+You might see them playing and fishing.
 They are goofy and curious, busy eating most of the time, but as with all wildlife we don’t approach them, and especially do not kayak close to the islets as they are territorial on their home turf.

 Things to do in qathet

+So much!
 This is a kayaking, canoeing, hiking, fishing and foodie paradise.
 Start or end your day with an ocean swim.
 If you prefer fresh water, Eagle River is a 5 minute drive with pools to bask in and cliffs to jump, and Inland Lake, Mowat Bay and Haywire Bay are within 30 minutes.
 Check out the fresh produce and eggs on the farms on Zillinsky Road, and the weekend farmers markets.
 Marine Drive in town has excellent cafe’s, restaurants, and artisan shops, including a microbrewery (Persephone) and a bowling alley.
 A bit further up the 101 toward Lund is Townsite, where you will find the restored Patricia Theatre, Townsite Brewery, and more artisan shops.
 Continue on to Shinglemill pub, Blueberry Commons farm and the Sly Cafe on Tla’ amin Nation (amazing bannack) and all the way to Lund!
 We are a 15 minute drive to one of the Sunshine Coast Trail entry points (at Lois Lake).
+You will find more information about restaurants, events and things to do in the welcome package in the cotttage.